 The RAID adapter uses a specific drive backplane.

-- If you need to remove the RAID adapter to access components on the system board (for example DIMM sockets 13-24), there is no need to remove the backplane.
+- If you need to remove the RAID adapter to access components on the system board (for example DIMM slot 25-36), there is no need to remove the drive backplane.

-- If you are removing only the RAID adapter to replace it, there is no need to remove the backplane.
+- If you are removing only the RAID adapter to replace it or to replace a flash power module, there is no need to remove the drive backplane.

 To remove a RAID adapter, complete the following steps: